hrz-unimr/Ilias.RESTPlugin/README.md

 ILIAS REST Plugin
 =====================
-This is a plugin for the [ILIAS Learning Management System](http://www.ilias.de).
-It provides a customizable REST API.
+This is a plugin for the [ILIAS Learning Management System](http://www.ilias.de), which provides a customizable REST API.

 #### Features:
 * Permission management for resources depending on REST clients using API-Keys